suncoast-devs/handbook/lessons/html-intro/metadata-in-html.md

 </head>
 ```

-In larger pages however, the head can get quite full.
+In larger pages, however, the head can get quite full.
 Try going to some of your
 favorite websites and use the developer tools to check out their head contents.
 Our aim here is not to show you how to use everything that can possibly be put
 in the head, but rather to teach you how to use the major elements that you'll